alikhorshidi/alikhorshidi/README.md

   Hi there!
 </h1>

 Ali Khorshidi Benam here!
-I'm a Ph.D.
-Candidate in Aerospace Engineering majors in Flight Dynamics and Control.
+I'm an University Lecturer and Ph.D. in Aerospace Engineering majors in Flight Dynamics and Control.

 ### About me
 - 🔭 Researching to improve algorithms on action recognition tasks